lenny9700/Terraform_Starter/readme.md

 1. Let's prepare our working environment and the respective tools
 - VS Code - You can download from here: https://code.visualstudio.com/Download
 - Terraform - You can download Terraform here: https://www.terraform.io/downloads.html
+- Git - Here you can install Git version control on your local maschine: https://git-scm.com/downloads
+- GitHub - Open a GitHub account and create a repository: https://github.com/